accessor-io/dao-registry/docs/specification/url-encoding-patterns.md

 ## Integration with Reserved Subdomains Service

-The URL encoding service is integrated with the Reserved Subdomains Service to provide comprehensive validation:
+The URL encoding service is integrated with the Reserved Subdomains Service to provide   validation:

 ### Enhanced Validation